 If you’ve had the unhappy experience of leaning your beautiful new animal artwork against something, only to discover that “something” left an imprint in your canvas, don’t despair!

-Take a spray bottle, and mist the back of the canvas lightly.
+First, take a spray bottle, and mist the back of the canvas lightly.
 Then just wit for it to dry!
-It will shrink a little just like new pants in the wash, and if you’re lucky will pull the dent flat.
+It will shrink a little, just like new pants in the wash, and if you’re lucky that slight shrinkage will pull the dent flat.

 Looking for More Pet Paintings?

 You can see more examples of my custom oil paintings of dogs, cats and other pets in the Pet Painting Gallery

 To get your own pet painting on canvas, send me an email at email@example.com.
 I’d love to bring your art vision to life.